 Larvae (nymphs) are aquatic, slender, usually drab insects with 6 legs and with small wing buds on the back of the thorax.
-The 3 gills are leaflike and positioned like “tails” at the tip of the abdomen (unlike the gills of the related dragonflies, which are hidden within the tip of the abdomen).
+The 3 gills are leaflike and positioned like a 3-part tail at the tip of the abdomen (unlike the gills of dragonflies, which are hidden within the tip of the abdomen).

 To distinguish among the many types of damselflies, one must usually examine details of wing vein patterns as well as colors and markings on wings and body.
 Males and females often have different colors and markings.